Great Smoky Mountains Fall Road Trip

 Something we love about the Smoky Mountains is it represents its name so well.
 The way the fog rolls over the mountains is truly majestic.
-Showing up at Escape Campervan’s Atlanta depot will get you closest to these mountains, about 3 hours out.
+Showing up at Escape Campervan’s rental site will get you the camper van needed to get to these mountains in a fun and stylish way.
 If you are going in the fall be sure and hit the first week of November timeframe as the colors are magical!

 A few of our favorite hikes

 This is an easy 2.3 (in and out) hike and is pretty popular.
 But trust me, there is a reason!
 The hike itself is somewhat paved (I wouldn’t recommend strollers) and has a slight incline the entire time.
 You will have a couple viewpoints as well as gorgeous trees tapering over you.
 You’ll also see some sweet rock formations.
 Once you reach the end, the falls will take your breath away.
 It goes below you and above you (BE CAREFUL, very slippery year-round)!
 The kids will love to explore around and it’s a perfect place to stop for a packed lunch or of course those Instagram pics!

 3.7-mile (in and out) challenging hike.
 The first mile or so you will pass a couple of gorgeous views of the river.
 You will hit many sets of stairs throughout the hike and will be going up up up almost the entire way out!
 At this time you aren’t able to go quite to the top (because of the fires, so sad) but you can see a great landscape view at the top of the beautiful mountains.

 Little River Trail